Double Down (sandwich): Sales

 From its April 12, 2010, US launch through early July, a KFC spokesperson reported that the chain had sold 10 million units for a total of about $50 million in revenue.
 An analyst said that figure accounts for 5% of KFC's sales in that time period, a figure insubstantial to KFC's financial bottom line.

 In Canada, the Double Down became KFC's best-selling new menu item ever, selling over 350,000 units in less than 10 days.
 Despite sales in excess of one million units, KFC Canada discontinued the Double Down in 2010, reviving it again for a short period in 2011.
 In August 2015, KFC Canada brought back the Double Down for a small period of time.
-Sales in New Zealand were 600,000 units over its five-week promotion.
+Sales in New Zealand were 600,000 units over its five-week promotional period.
 Grant Ellis, CFO of New Zealand KFC operator Restaurant Brands, said that despite these sales the Double Down "did cannibalise some of our better-margin products".

 Following the launch of Zinger Double Down in Korea, the overall sales for KFC Korea increased by 20%.